 Our curriculum includes topics of criminal law, corrections, legal and social science research, and much more.
-Students may complete the program in the traditional four years or in three years.
+Students may complete the program in the traditional four years.
 In addition, students may also pursue a four-plus-one program in which they earn both the Bachelor of Science (B.S.) and Master of Science (M.S.) degrees in five years.

 SNHU Justice Studies graduates have a wealth of career opportunities in: